James Collins (nutritionist): Public commentary

 Collins has been actively involved in transferring best-practices from elite sport to improve the health and wellbeing of the general public.
 He is author of the book ‘The Energy Plan’ (Penguin Random House) and narrator of the audio book, translating sports nutrition from the elite sport to the general public.

 He was formally elected President of The Royal Society of Medicine’s Food and Health Forum, organising educational meetings for UK health practitioners.
-Collins has also served as a columnist for The Telegraph and BBC, worked on the 2018 Sport Relief challenge and interviewed on many prominent health broadcasts.
+Collins has also served as a columnist for The Telegraph and BBC, worked on the 2018 Sport Relief challenge and interviewed on many prominent health and performance broadcasts, including the High Performance Podcast.

 Early career

 After studying in the USA, he returned to complete undergraduate and postgraduate degrees at Loughborough University.
 He then joined the English Institute of Sport working with UK Athletics.
 He worked with Team GB athletes at the Beijing 2008, London 2012 and Rio 2016 Olympic Games.